xdv/divvyd/Builds/linux/README.md

 files in parallel.
 This value should be chosen roughly based on the number of cores you have available and/or want to use for building.

-When the build completes succesfully, you will have a `rippled` executable in the current directory, which can be used to connect to the network (when properly configured) or to run unit tests.
+When the build completes succesfully, you will have a `divvyd` executable in the current directory, which can be used to connect to the network (when properly configured) or to run unit tests.